J.A.K.Q. Dengekitai: Sokichi Banba

-Sokichi can use his powers to fly, and has superhuman strength and super speed.
+Sokichi can use his powers to fly and has superhuman speed and strength.
 He also wields the Big Baton (ビッグバトン, Biggu Baton), which he uses to strike opponents with great force and impact.
 Sokichi is a cool-headed leader and masterful tactician who can come up with brilliant battle plans.
 He can transform into his cyborg persona at will without the use of the Kyouka Capsules: he takes a sniff of a magic red rose, then leaps up and transforms in mid-air.

 Twenty-four years after the fall of Crime, Sokichi returned in Hyakujuu Sentai Gaoranger vs. Super Sentai as the leader of the "Dream Sentai" team.

-Commander Daisuke Kujirai / Joker
+Commander Daisuke Kujirai

 Daisuke Kujirai (鯨井 大助, Kujirai Daisuke), codenamed Joker (ジョーカー, Jōkā), is the recruiter of the J.A.K.Q team and their manager for most of the series.
 He is married and has a young daughter.

-Crime
+Criminal Organization Crime

 The global Criminal Organization Crime (犯罪組織クライム, Hanzai Soshiki Kuraimu) is headed by the mysterious Iron Claw.
 It seeks to become the world's premier crime organization.
 In each episode of the series, Crime launches spectacular and elaborate schemes to loot, kill, plunder and obtain absolute power.
 It is later revealed that Crime is a cover organization for an alien entity called Shine, who sought to conquer the world.